 October 26, 2014

-Disclosure: This site receives a payment from US Mattress, Leesa®, Ghost Bed, or Nest Bedding when you purchase a product using any links to that company in this article
+Disclosure: This site receives a payment from US Mattress, Leesa®, Tomorrow Sleep, or Nest Bedding when you purchase a product using any links to that company in this article

 One commonly asked question is whether it makes more sense to buy a mattress online or in a brick and mortar store.
 There are certainly benefits to each.
 Here I will take a look at some of the pros and cons of buying a mattress online vs buying it at a store.

 Buying a mattress in a physical store